ka-extension/ka-extension-ts/README.md

 It is developed by [Jett Burns](https://github.com/jettburns14), [Ethan Luis McDonough](https://github.com/EthanLuisMcDonough), [Matthias Portzel](https://github.com/MatthiasPortzel), [Luke Krikorian](https://github.com/lukekrikorian), and [Bhavjit Chauhan](https://github.com/bhavjitChauhan).

-> [!NOTE]
-> The Extension for Khan Academy is not affiliated with Khan Academy.
-Khan Academy is a registered trademark of Khan Academy, Inc.

 ### Contributing
 #### Run the extension locally: